The random heat equation in dimensions three and higher: the homogenization viewpoint: The effective diffusivity

 Without loss of generality, we will take $s=0$ and $y=0$ in the proof of \thmref{aSTthm}.
 In the course of the proof, we will denote by $H(x)$ the standard Heaviside function $H(x)=\mathbf{1}\{x\ge0\}$ and also use its regularization

 as well as $J(x)=xH(x)$.
-While several of the following lemmas are in terms of this regularization, the statement of \thmref{aSTthm} does not depend on the regularization.
+While several of the following lemmas are written using this regularization, the statement of \thmref{aSTthm} does not depend on the regularization.
 (Ultimately we take $\gamma\to0$.)
 We begin with a Feynman--Kac formula for the numerator on the right-hand side of \thmref{aSTthm}.

 \begin{lem} We have

 \end{lem}

 \begin{proof} From \eqref{omegaSFK} and \eqref{PsiSdef}, we have